Dinelegacy/Fetch-a-gram/README.md

 ### Part Jalal

+I worked on **Popup image viewer** and its **UI integration**

-I implemented the image popup modal that opens when a user clicks on a photo.
-The popup displays the selected image in a larger view and includes next/previous navigation to move between images.
-I also created the UI section on the right side of the popup for comments and likes, which team mates later expanded with functionality to post and store user interactions.
+ - I implemented the image popup modal that opens when a user clicks on a photo.
+ - The popup displays the selected image in a larger view and includes next/previous navigation to move between images.
+ - I also created the UI section on the right side of the popup for comments and likes, which team mates later expanded with functionality to post and store user interactions.

 ### Part Saheena TODO-update